On the cusp of cusps: a universal model for extreme scattering events in the ISM: A double lensing event

 where we have defined the co-ordinates ${\bm z} \equiv {\bm \theta_2} d_{01}/\ell$, ${\bm x} \equiv {\bm \theta_2} d_{02}/\ell$, and ${\bm y} \equiv {\bm \theta_3} d_{02} / \ell$ to be the physical distance in the respective lens/source plane, re-scaled by some physical scale $\ell$.
 For our purposes, we will take the first lens plane to be the main scattering screen, and the second lens plane to be the $A_3$ lens.
 It is, therefore, convenient to choose $\ell$ to be a physical scale associated with the $A_3$ lens.
 The barred distances are combined distances given by $\overline{d}_1 = d_{12} d_{02} / d_{01}$ and $\overline{d}_2 = d_{23} d_{02} / d_{03}$.
 The phase is multiplied by an overall factor of $\nu = \omega \ell^2 / \overline{d}_2 c$ and the amplitudes of the lens potentials are given by

+where $\Sigma^*_1$ and $\Sigma^*_2$ set the amplitude of the projected electron density of the lenses.
+For the $A_3$ lens, the maximum electron column density can be made arbitrarily large as $\sigma \to 0$.
+Thus, the actual electron column density will depend on the details of the lens.
+The parameter $\Sigma^*$ simply sets the approximate magnitude of the projected density.

-where $\Sigma^*_1$ and $\Sigma^*_2$ are the projected electron density of the lenses.
-We could just have easily defined $\nu = \omega \ell^2 / \overline{d}_1 c$, factoring out an overall factor of $\overline{d}_1$ as opposed to $\overline{d}_2$; however, for our purposes it is convenient to treat the $A_3$ lens as the primary lens, absorbing the geometric factors that appear in Eq.~\ref{eq:rho} into $\rho$ rather than $\alpha$.
+Now, note also that we have defined $\nu = \omega \ell^2 / \overline{d}_2 c$, but we could just have easily defined $\nu = \omega \ell^2 / \overline{d}_1 c$, factoring out an overall factor of $\overline{d}_1$ as opposed to $\overline{d}_2$; however, for our purposes it is convenient to treat the $A_3$ lens as the primary lens, absorbing the geometric factors that appear in Eq.~\ref{eq:rho} into $\rho$ rather than $\alpha$.
 This, however, is purely a choice of convention, as the image locations and magnifications in geometric optics do not depend on the overall factor $\nu$.

 The locations of the geometric images are given by the lens equations, $\nabla_{{\bm x}/ {\bm z}} S = 0$, which are:

 where we have defined the ratio $D \equiv \overline{d}_2 / \overline{d}_1$.